simonbaird/konflux-pipeline-patcher/README.md

 # Show the latest trusted bundle ref for given pipeline task
 ./pipeline-patcher task-ref <task-name> <version>
+./pipeline-patcher task-ref <task-name>:<version>
+./pipeline-patcher task-ref <task-bundle-ref>

+# Lookup tasks in the trusted task data and output all the known
+# bundle digests and their related dates
+./pipeline-patcher trusted-task-lookup [<task-name-or-substring>]

 # Output a snippet of yaml suitable for adding a task to a Konflux pipeline
 ./pipeline-patcher task-yaml <task-name>